 At Meningitis Research Foundation, we are lucky to have a team who are passionate and dedicated about defeating meningitis and septicaemia.

-Sam Brightbart joined Meningitis Research Foundation in July as our full-time CoMO (The Confedaration of Meningitis Organisations) Member Development and Engagement Manager.
+Sam Brightbart joined Meningitis Research Foundation in July as our full-time CoMO (The Confederation of Meningitis Organisations) Member Engagement and Development Manager.

 CoMO is an international membership network, working to reduce the incidence and impact of meningitis worldwide.

 CoMO brings together patient groups, health professionals and organisations, meningitis survivors and families from more than 50 countries to help prevent meningitis.